Milstein-type Schemes for Hyperbolic SPDEs: Introduction

-In particular, the rational Milstein scheme $(\app{j})_j$ converges at rate $\alpha$ up to a logarithmic correction factor as $h \to 0$.
-If $(\app{j})_j$ is the exponential Milstein scheme, \eqref{eq:mainEstIntro} also holds without the logarithmic correction factor. \end{theorem}
+In particular, the rational Milstein scheme converges at rate $\alpha$ up to a logarithmic correction factor as $h \to 0$.
+For the exponential Milstein scheme, \eqref{eq:mainEstIntro} also holds without the logarithmic factor. \end{theorem}

-Theorem \ref{thm:intro} is obtained as a special case of the main result in Theorem \ref{thm:main} and Theorem \ref{thm:expMilstein} for the exponential Milstein scheme.
-Common choices for $Y$ are suitable intermediate space between $X$ and $\dom(A^2)$ such as domains of fractional powers of $A$.
+Theorem~\ref{thm:intro} is obtained as a special case of the main results in Theorem~\ref{thm:main} and Theorem~\ref{thm:expMilstein} for the exponential Milstein scheme.
+They also allow for $F$ and $G$ to be time-dependent and random.
+If the assumptions are satisfied for $p=2$, the same bound is obtained for the $r$-th moment, $r\in [1,2]$.
+For a suitable continuous-time extension $(\bar{u}_t)_{t\in [0,T]}$ of the rational Milstein scheme, an analogous estimate to \eqref{eq:mainEstIntro} holds for the supremum of $\sol{t}-\bar{u}_t$ over the full time interval $[0,T]$, cf. Theorem \ref{thm:extensionInterval}.
+Common choices for $Y$ are suitable intermediate spaces between $X$ and $\dom(A^2)$ such as domains of fractional powers of $A$.
 In the special case that $Y = \dom(A)$, the optimal rate of convergence $1$ is achieved for the exponential Milstein scheme, and, if one can choose $Y=\dom(A^2)$, also for most commonly used rational Milstein schemes.
 Table \ref{tab:convrate} illustrates this dependence of the convergence rate on the choice of $Y$ in more detail.

-The implicit Euler and the Crank--Nicolson method are two common choices of rational schemes, but Theorem \ref{thm:intro} is not limited to these.
-From functional calculus, it follows that any scheme $R_h=r(-hA)$ is admissible if it is induced by a rational, holomorphic function $r\colon\C_-\to\C$ satisfying $|r|\le 1$ on the left open half-plane $\C_-$ and approximating the exponential function (cf. Proposition \ref{prop:functionalcalculus}).
-In particular, this includes A-acceptable and consistent A-stable schemes such as the higher-order implicit Runge-Kutta methods BDF(2), Lobatto IIA, IIB, and IIC, Radau methods, and some DIRK schemes, to name a few.
+The implicit Euler and the Crank--Nicolson scheme are two common choices of rational schemes to approximate the semigroup, but Theorem \ref{thm:intro} is not limited to these.
+From functional calculus, it follows that any scheme $R_h=r(-hA)$ is admissible if it is induced by a rational, holomorphic function $r\colon\C_-\to\C$ satisfying $|r|\le 1$ on the left open half-plane $\C_-$ and approximating the exponential function (cf.\ Proposition \ref{prop:functionalcalculus}).
+In particular, this includes A-acceptable and consistent rational A-stable schemes such as the higher-order implicit Runge--Kutta methods Lobatto IIIA, IIIB, and IIIC, Radau methods, and certain DIRK schemes (see \cite[Sections IV.5 and IV.6]{HairerWanner1996} for definitions and properties of these schemes).

-The error estimate \eqref{eq:mainEstIntro} is optimal in that it matches the convergence rate of the initial-value term on its own, up to a logarithmic factor for rational Milstein schemes.
+The error estimate \eqref{eq:mainEstIntro} is optimal in the sense that it matches the convergence rate of the initial-value term on its own, up to a logarithmic factor for rational Milstein schemes.
 Moreover, in the case of sufficient regularity, we achieve the optimal rate $1$, which coincides with the order of the Itô--Taylor expansion in the SDE case.